Guest post and photos by Laurence Vuillemin, owner of Paris-Toujours

 8. Bake Macaroons at Chez Bogato

-If you like French pastries and cooking, that’s your place.
+If you like French pastries and cooking, this is your place.
 Located in the 14th arrondissement of Paris, rue Liancourt, Chez Bogato is a colourful pastry shop, a tea room where you can enjoy a cooking class as well.
 The last time I went there with my family, it was for a macaroon baking session and thanks to the Chef, we learnt all the secrets on how to bake this treat.
 The family workshops are perfect if you want to spend some time all together in a playful atmosphere.
 After, the session you will take your macarons home so the pleasure will last !
 The location is also very nice, the area with the lively rue Daguerre is ideal for a family stroll after the workshop.

 9. Sail Boats at the Luxembourg Gardens